The Truth About Gold in 2026: Price, Risk, and Where It’s Headed Next

 Sovereign Gold Bonds (SGBs) are the safest and most tax-efficient: issued by the RBI, they pay 2.5% annual interest on top of gold price gains, and have zero capital gains tax if held to 8-year maturity.
 Gold ETFs offer flexibility.
 Digital gold works for amounts as small as ₹10 but is not yet SEBI-regulated.
 Avoid jewellery as a pure investment — the 10–25% making charge is a sunk cost you lose immediately.

 Buffett argues gold is non-productive — it earns no revenue, pays no dividend, and creates nothing.
 From 1942–2018, $10,000 in stocks turned into $51 million; in gold it turned into $400,000.
 His argument holds for very long-term wealth creation.
 However, since 2000 gold has outperformed the S&P 500 by roughly 2:1.
-For wealth preservation during crises, gold has served investors considerably better than stocks recently — both views can be correct for different investors.
+For wealth preservation during crises, gold has served investors considerably better than stocks recently.

 Dubai (UAE) is consistently the cheapest — zero VAT on investment gold, no import duty, highly competitive dealer market.
 Hong Kong, Singapore, and Switzerland are also significantly cheaper.
 India imposes a 15% basic customs duty plus 3% GST — making it among the most expensive countries to buy physical gold.